1 student dead, another critically injured in shooting outside Minnesota school

+"I know how it feels to lose somebody, so we’re going to stand here in solidarity with the family," said Damik Wright.
+Wright's brother Daunte was shot and killed by Kim Potter, the former Brooklyn Center police officer recently found guilty in his death.

+"We will get justice and we’ll keep fighting for you until we can’t fight no more," said Damik about Jahmari, who had just transferred to the South Education Center two days earlier.

-"This is a tragic day in the city of Richfield," Henthorne said.
+"This is a tragic day in the city of Richfield," Chief Henthorne said at the earlier press conference.
 "Our community, our hearts, our prayers, our thoughts go out to District 287, their students, their families and our community."

-The chief asked anyone who has information on the shooting or those responsible to call 888-ATF-TIPS or 800-CALL-FBI.
+The chief asked anyone who has information on the shooting to call 888-ATF-TIPS or 800-CALL-FBI.

 District 287 Superintendent Sandra Lewandowski said staff members and police responded immediately after the shooting, and implemented lockdown procedures.